soniangn/holbertonschool-validation/module2_task0/README.md

 ## Build an Application using Make

 ## Prerequisites
-This project needs the following tools / services:
 * Golang in v1.15.*
 * NPM v7+ with NodeJS v14.* (stable)
 * Python 3 with pip module